dbouwman/postmessage-demo-stencil/readme.md

 $ npm start
 ```

-This will built the app and open your default browser at `http://localhost:4444`.
+This will build the app and start the development server.

+Visit http://site-org.fakehub.fakegis.com in your browser

+Click sign-in, enter credentials in the pop-up, then use the example link on the homepage.

 ## Backing Items
 - works against QAEXT
 - "postMessage Demo App" item: `2e7ca57a0788411a8ea30fab374d538d`
 - clientKey `Hp3vQRuRj8JBB8xS`

+## TODO
+- [ ] Drop bootstrap and use shadowdom styles
+- [ ] setup example item on prod